recaldev/android-performance-sample/README.md

 # Android Performance Sample

-This repository is intended to explain some performance issues that we may have on our Android Apps, anyone interested in learn is welcomed to take a look at this.
+This repository was created to explain some performance issues that we may have on our Android Apps, anyone interested in learn and improve themselves are welcome to take a look at it.

 We cover the following topics:
 * Overdraw